SATHYA-NARAYANA/SATHYA-NARAYANA/README.md

 ## About Me ✍

- I m <b> Sathya Narayana </b>, a enthusiastic <b>Master of Computer Science student</b> , a passionate self-taught devops engineer and various tech enthusiastic such as <b> Cloud, DevOps, MlOps, Quantum, Data Science, AI </b> from india.
+ I'm <b> Sathya Narayana </b>, a enthusiastic <b>Master of Computer Science student</b> , a passionate self-taught devops engineer and various tech enthusiastic such as <b> Cloud, DevOps, MlOps, Quantum, Data Science, AI </b> from india.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I always passionate about understanding the core concepts behind different popular Technological Fields.

 ## Technical Skills 🛠